 Financial aid termination will occur if the student fails to meet either the required G.P.A. or 75 percent of the cumulative hours attempted.
-No need-based aid will be awarded to a student in termination status.
+No federal or other needbased aid will be awarded to a student in termination status.